-Fifteen years ago, Almost Famous—Cameron Crowe’s poignant, semi-autobiographical film about going on tour with rock stars in the 1970s and writing about it for Rolling Stone—was released in theaters.
-The film launched Kate Hudson’s career and won Crowe his (so far) only Oscar.
-Here are some rockin’ facts about the classic rock-driven movie.
+In September 2000, Almost Famous—Cameron Crowe’s poignant, semi-autobiographical film about going on tour with rock stars in the 1970s and writing about it for Rolling Stone—was released in theaters.
+The film launched Kate Hudson’s career and won Crowe his (so far) only Oscar (for Best Original Screenplay).
+Here are some golden facts about the classic rock-driven movie.

 In a 2000 interview with The Morning Call, Kate Hudson said she prepared for the role of Penny Lane by listening to a lot of classic rock music, reading former groupie Pamela Des Barres’ book I’m With the Band, and interviewing the wives of rock stars.
 “You look in their eyes and you see a sadness,” Hudson said.
 “You can tell how much they lived, and how jaded it gets in that world.
 But, at the same time, they knew what they were getting themselves into.”

-Frances McDormand’s character, Elaine Miller, is based on Crowe’s own mother, Alice, who has appeared in most of his movies (including Almost Famous).
-Before production began, Alice read the script and liked that the mother wasn’t too “shrill.”
+Frances McDormand’s character, Elaine Miller, was based on Crowe’s own mother, Alice, who appeared in most of his movies (including Almost Famous).
+Before production began, Alice—who passed away in 2019—read the script and liked that the mother wasn’t too “shrill.”
 But it bothered her that Elaine walked around the house without shoes and socks.
 “She’s troubled by the fact that people will think she went barefoot,” Crowe told Amazon UK.
 “Which is kind of like saying, ‘Well, the murder is fine, but you had me commit the murder in a red dress, and I never wear red.’”

-DreamWorks decided on a slow rollout, so the film debuted in a paltry 131 theaters the weekend of September 15, 2000, but grossed a robust $2.3 million.
+DreamWorks decided on a slow rollout for Almost Famous, so the film debuted in a paltry 131 theaters the weekend of September 15, 2000, but grossed a robust $2.3 million.
 One week later, when it was released on an additional 1000 screens, it grossed less than $7 million.
 The overall U.S. tally was $32.5 million.
-Add that in with the foreign take of $14.8 million, and it didn’t match its budget of a $60 million, nor did it come close to Jerry Maguire’s $273.5 million worldwide haul.
+Add that in with the foreign take of $14.8 million, and it didn’t match its budget of $60 million, nor did it come close to Jerry Maguire’s $273.5 million worldwide haul.

-In 2001, Crowe told Entertainment Weekly why Almost Famous failed to capture a bigger box office: “Our movie about 1973 got its ass kicked by a movie from 1973,” he said, referring to the re-release of The Exorcist.
-With the release of two different DVDs in 2001, including Untitled: The Bootleg Cut, Almost Famous managed to find an audience.
+In 2001, Crowe told Entertainment Weekly his theory as to why Almost Famous failed to capture a bigger box office: “Our movie about 1973 got its ass kicked by a movie from 1973,” he said, referring to the re-release of The Exorcist.
+With the release of two different DVDs in 2001, including Untitled: The Bootleg Cut, Almost Famous managed to find an audience on home video.

 A publicist named Russell DeMay, who was based on The Beatles’s publicist Derek Taylor, showed up in earlier drafts of the script.
 “I wanted David Bowie to play that part,” Crowe told Film Comment.
 “I just thought it would be the greatest thing, rumpled white suit, and that was an important character that I'm sorry is not in there, because the publicist used to not be the buffer, the publicist used to be one of the band.”